metacpan/metacpan-cpan-extracted/distros/P/Promise-ES6/README.md

             # … etc.
         } );

-# TODO

-Currently rejections will defer until promises are resolved.
-This makes no real sense and ought to change.
-Do not build anything that depends on this behavior.

 # SEE ALSO

 If you’re not sure of what promises are, there are several good introductions to the topic.
 You might start with
 [this one](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).

+[Promise::XS](https://metacpan.org/pod/Promise::XS) is a lot like this library but implemented mostly in XS for speed.

 Promise::ES6 serves much the same role as [Future](https://metacpan.org/pod/Future) but exposes a standard, minimal, cross-language API rather than a proprietary (large) one.

 CPAN contains a number of other modules that implement promises.
-I think mine is the nicest :), but YMMV.
+I think mine are the nicest :), but YMMV.
 Enjoy!

 # LICENSE & COPYRIGHT

-Copyright 2019 Gasper Software Consulting.
+Copyright 2019-2020 Gasper Software Consulting.

 This library is licensed under the same terms as Perl itself.